bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 ```

 I'm sure that clears it right up.
 It says that the function takes an argument
-of type `String` and returns an IO monad.
+of type `String` and returns a value that implements the IO monad.
 It prints to the screen with a new
 line, where as `putStr` simply prints the string without a newline. `putStr` is
 to `putStrLn` as Ruby's `print` is to `puts`, roughly.